 If you can sacrifice a bit of quality, acquiring a special camera that can produce 360 spherical photos in only one shoot, it would be the best option.
 I believe that using this technique would be a wonderful choice.

 The Ricoh Theta V is an excellent option that will save you a huge amount of time and produces directly the spherical panorama photo.
 If cost is an issue then the Ricoh Theta S, or Mi Sphere Camera will do a decent job for a lower price.

 A number of optional shooting modes are available, including DR Compensation, Multi-shot noise reduction, and HDR composition.
-Capture up to 5 minutes of Full HD 360 Degree video, which can then be transferred and viewed directly on to your mobile device or uploaded directly to social media sites such as Facebook to share immersive moments with friend and family.
+Capture up to 5 minutes of Full HD 360 Degree video, which can then be transferred and viewed directly onto your mobile device or uploaded directly to social media sites such as Facebook to share immersive moments with friends and family.
 The Theta SC is equipped with LED status lights on the body itself, allowing for easy switching between still image and movie mode.